ARM-software/AVH/DoxyGen/examples/src/GetStarted.md

 - Rebuild the project.
 - Start debug session and observe in Telnet client that all tests pass: <br>
 ![Telnet output of successful execution](images/basic_telnet_success.png)<br>
-- Export the project to .cprj format to ensure it is synchronized with the MDK project.
-In this case no changes are .
+- Although this specific change only impacts _main.c_ file, it is a good practice to also export the project to .cprj format to ensure it is synchronized with the MDK project.
 - Open the Git bash in your local repository and execute following commands that upload only the updated *main.c* file to your _main_ repository:

         git commit basic/main.c -m "Fixed test_my_sum_fail"